-After locking in a five-year invitation to participate in Eurovision, Australian broadcaster SBS has confirmed to reputable fan media that it intends to participate at Eurovision 2020.
-Australia’s selection method has not been confirmed, but it’s thought that it will again use its successful national final Eurovision: Australia Decides.
+After locking in a five-year invitation to participate in Eurovision, Australia will participate at Eurovision 2020.
+Broadcaster SBS will again use its successful national final Eurovision: Australia Decides.

-Broadcaster BTRC has confirmed to reputable fan media that Belarus will be back at Eurovision 2020.
-Earlier, the broadcaster was reported to be considering making changes to their traditional national final format.
+Earlier, broadcaster BTRC was reported to be considering making changes to their traditional national final format.
 After last year’s jury-only national final, BTRC are said to be considering going all the way and using internal selection.

-Broadcast HRT has confirmed that it will participate in Eurovision 2020.
-Croatia will again use the national final Dora to select its act for Rotterdam.
+Broadcast HRT will again use the national final Dora to select its act for Rotterdam.

-Broadcaster CyBC has confirmed to reputable fan media that Cyprus will participate in Eurovision 2020.
-The broadcaster’s method of selection has not been confirmed, but it seems likely that they will again opt for internal selection.
+Broadcaster CyBC’s method of selection has not been confirmed, but it seems likely that they will again opt for internal selection.

 🇨🇿 Czech Republic

-German broadcaster has not revealed full details of its 2020 selection process, however it will again use a 100-member Eurovision Jury, made up of members of the public, to select the candidate artists.
+The German broadcaster will again use a 100-member Eurovision Jury, made up of members of the public, to select the candidate artists.
 It is likely that this will again lead to the national final show Unser Lied.

-Broadcaster ERT has confirmed to reputable fan media that Greece will participate in Eurovision 2020.
-Their selection method has not been confirmed, but it is likely that Greece will again use internal selection.
+Broadcaster ERT has not confirmed their selection method for Rotterdam, but it is likely that Greece will again use internal selection.

 After mixed results from its national final Eurovizijos Atranka, Lithuanian broadcaster LRT is considering making changes to the show format and will be talking with interested parties.